highest mountain peak in india

 • Kangbachen: At 7,903 meters (25,928 feet).

 • Flora and Fauna: The region around Kanchenjunga is home to diverse flora and fauna, including several rare and endangered species.
-The Kanchenjunga Conservation Area in Nepal and the Kanchenjunga National Park in India are protected areas dedicated to preserving this unique biodiversity.
+The Kanchenjunga Conservation Area in Nepal and the Kanchenjunga National Park in India are protected areas that preserve this unique biodiversity.

 Geographical Features of Kanchenjunga